-- Read and understand the express limited warranty. - Study in detail all literature and instructions enclosed, and use all equipment in accordance. - Examine the boat and confirm all systems are working suitably at the time of accepting delivery. - Render proper maintenance and periodic servicing of the boat in accordance with suggestions in the Owner's Manual and Packet. - Return the boat to the selling dealer for an engine inspection.
+- Read and understand the express limited warranty. - Study in detail all literature and instructions enclosed, and use all equipment in accordance. - Examine the boat and confirm all systems are working suitably at the time of accepting delivery. - Render proper maintenance and periodic servicing of the boat in accordance with suggestions in the Owner's Manual. - Return the boat to the selling dealer for an engine inspection.
 Refer to the engine's owner's manual for the proper maintenance schedule.

 Grady-White Boats has a permanent record of your boat which is retained under its "Hull Identification Number" (HIN).
 Data regarding equipment and accessories, as well as dealer/shipping information is documented.
 When contacting your dealer concerning warranties or service, please have all relevant information such as serial numbers (HIN) and model number available.
+This information is on your copy of the warranty card.